 But what does that look like?

 First and foremost, contact center managers need to understand what it takes to be successful.
 They need to recognize the skills, talents, leadership qualities, and qualifications to do their jobs well.
-And while every company is different, a few skillsskills that are common among contact center managers.
+And while every company is different, a few skills that are common among contact center managers.

 Emotionally intelligent leaders make better decisions in the workplace and create a culture of learning and empathy.
 They are also better at boosting employee satisfaction and customer service.
 To demonstrate emotional intelligence as a contact center manager, you need to: